GuessHuIAm/final/README.md

 # BleatCode
+# By Mohammad Hamzah and Michael Hu

-A programming learning platform.
+This project is a programming learning platform.
 Unlike LeetCode, BleatCode is free and there are no "premium" privileges - all goats are comrades in the BleatCode community.
 Languages are also detected automatically based on the file extension.

 # Client Blueprint
 The client side allows users to do six basic tasks: